 Your car may be impounded by the police if they arrest you for reckless driving.
 Your vehicle may be held for no more than 30 days in this situation.
 In addition to losing your method of transportation, you will also have to pay any fees related to your vehicle being impounded.

-How Long Does Reckless Driving Stay on Your Record?
+How Long does Reckless Driving Stay on Your Record?

 A reckless driving conviction can result in 90 days behind bars.
 That doesn’t mean that jail time is mandatory.
 You may be able to avoid jail time for reckless driving with: